CHRISTMAS IN COPENHAGEN 2023

 13. Soak in a Hot Tub Overlooking Copenhagen

 CopenHot is a fun way for Copenhagen visitors to practice a favorite Nordic tradition- sauna!
 CopenHot has a unique take on the classic Scandinavian sauna experience by offering both hot tubs and a sauna!
-It’s the best way to warm up during a chilly Denmark winter day!
+It’s the best way to experience New Nordic Wellness!

 CopenHot Sauna overlooking the city of Copenhagen

-All experiences include one towel and a private heated changing room.
+All experiences include one towel and a private heated changing room – just bring your swimsuit and pair of flip flops!
 While you’re enjoying the hot tub or sauna, the bartender can serve you cold drinks.

-For a more economical choice, book a time slot on one of their “HotDays” offered on selected days for only 300 DKK ($40 USD).
-During HotDay sessions, you’ll share the stationary hot tubs and saunas with others, for 90 minutes.
-Note: this “HotDays” option may not always be available.
+For a more economical choice, book a time slot on one of their “HotDays” offered everyday expect Monday, Tuesday, and Saturday for only 350 DKK ($50 USD) per person!
+During HotDay sessions, you’ll share the stationary hot tubs AND saunas with others, for 90 minutes.

 14. Try a Seasonal Julebryg (Christmas Beer)